 Once the application for an

-Apprehended Violence Order (AVO) has been made, your case will be listed for mention (the first court date).
+Apprehended Violence Order (AVO) has been made, your case will be listed for mention.

-If the police applied for the AVO, you will be represented by the police prosecutor.
+If the police applied for the Apprehended Violence Order (AVO), you will be represented by the police prosecutor.
 You should speak to the police prosecutor before the mention and find out when and where you need to be at court.

-If you made the application yourself at the Local Court, you will either need to get a private solicitor or represent yourself.
+If you made the application yourself at the Local Court, you will either need to:

 There are organisations that can help arrange information, support or, in some cases, representation.
 For more information, see